staiyeba/conan/README.md

 	- **IMPORTANT:** Make the choice parameter always have an empty item as the first choice.
 This is needed when initializing the jobs.
 - A stage that builds and calls the external
 For reference have a look at one of our structures.
+- A sample tree structure:

+	example:

+	conanfile: `dependencies/musl/1.1.21/conanfile.py`

+	Jenkinsfile: `dependencies/musl/Jenkinsfile`

+	So the tree would like:

+			- dependencies
+				- <dependency-name-dir>
+					- <semantic-version-number>
+						- conanfile.py
+					- Jenkinsfile

 ### Job build Workflow
 1. Root Jenkinsfile: JobDSL to create 1 **Unique** build job pr dependency.